mareeanamaro/myFlix-client/README.md

 # Flicking through Flicks
-A client-side application, created with React.js and Sass, called myFlix based on the existing server-side code (REST API and mongo database) from a previous task.
+A client-side application, created with React.js and Sass based on the existing server-side code (REST API and mongo database) from a previous task.

-### Technologies Used
+## Technologies Used
-- React
-- React-DOM
-- Parcel
-- Axios
-- Redux
-- Bootstrap
+React, React-DOM, Parcel, Axios, Redux, Bootstrap

-### Features
+## Features
 Users can create a profile, login, as well as create and curate a list of their favourite movies.

 They can also access details about these movies, as well as their directors and genres.

-### Authors
-mareeana

-### Version History
-0.1
-Initial Release
+## Challenges Faced

+## Dependencies
+Database hosted in MongoDB
+API hosted at heroku